seniorbush/job-listings-web-scrape/README.md

 ## Description

-Script to scrape the MCS Recruitment website and return recent developer job listings near Belfast.
+Script to scrape the webiste and return recent developer job listings near Belfast.

 ### Dependencies